 In the workplace, mentoring is a great way to build a learning culture and share knowledge, and the benefits of mentoring are well proven.
-Now, not only is virtual mentoring a good alternative from face to face mentoring while more people work from home but it also has many benefits of its own:
+Now, not only is virtual mentoring a good alternative from face to face mentoring while more people work from home or in hybrid roles but it also has many benefits of its own:

 - Unrestricted by location

 The beauty of virtual mentoring is that location is no longer a factor.
 In many formal workplace mentoring programs, mentors and mentees are likely to be in the same office or city, so they can meet in person.
 However, with many offices still closed and remote working becoming more popular, virtual mentoring offers more opportunity for relationships to form that never would have in an office.

 - Multiple mentors

 Due to the flexibility that virtual mentoring offers, individuals can easily have multiple mentors.
 There’s less admin involved than if they were on a formal mentoring program in their office, or if they were reaching out to meet people in their network.

 - More time efficient